zelongc/setup_couchdb_cluster_on_ubuntu/cluster setup.md

 ```
 Do above things for all your VMs. we are about there!

 ## Now.
-On your LOCAL MACHINE a mac or window:
+On your LOCAL MACHINE, mac or windows:
-Let's build a ssh tunnel:
+Don't waster your time to build a graphic os, Let's build a ssh tunnel to use Fauxton:
 ```
 ssh -N -L 9000:localhost:5984 ubuntu:[your vm password]@[your VM ip address]
 ```
 ## you may need a private key to login, though actually we are not logging in.
-then use a web browser, I prefer Chrome, enter the address:
+then use a web browser, I prefer Chrome personally, enter the address:

 ```http://localhost:9000/_utils/
 ```